 What to Consider When Choosing the Best Floor Lamp

+The intended use is an important consideration.
 There are three basic uses for floor lamps: task lighting, ambient lighting, and accent lighting.

 - In contrast, accent lighting is intended to create visual interest, often spotlighting a certain architectural feature or aspect of the room.
-How your floor lamp is designed, as well as where it is positioned, determines whether it is best for ambient or accent lighting.
+How a floor lamp is designed, as well as where it is positioned, determines whether it is best for ambient or accent lighting.

-In the case of torchieres and traditional floor lamps, the long shaft that keeps the light elevated and contains electrical wires is also made of plated metal.
+In the case of torchieres and traditional floor lamps, the long shaft that keeps the light elevated and contains electrical wires is usually made of plated metal.
 For tripod-style floor lamps, the legs may be metal or wood.
 Lampshades can be made of fabric, metal, plastic, or glass.

 Bulb Type and Brightness